About us

-The Institute for Energy and Environmental Flows (IEEF) is a world-leading physical sciences research institute at the University of Cambridge.
-Our highly interdisciplinary team includes academics, post-docs, PhD students, and part III students from across university departments including Earth Sciences, Chemistry, Applied Mathematics and Theoretical Physics, Engineering, and Chemical Engineering.
+The Institute for Energy and Environmental Flows (IEEF) is a physical sciences research institute at the University of Cambridge.
+Our interdisciplinary team includes academics, post-docs, PhD students, MPhil and Part III students from across university departments including Earth Sciences, Chemistry, Applied Mathematics and Theoretical Physics, Engineering, and Chemical Engineering.

 Research